-Clinical condition or Indicated for: situation to which this PGD applies the active immunisation of individuals from 6 weeks (routinely 8 weeks) to under 10 years of age for the prevention of diphtheria, tetanus, pertussis, poliomyelitis, Haemophilus influenzae type b and hepatitis B in accordance with the national immunisation programme and recommendations given in Chapter 16, Chapter 18, Chapter 26, and Chapter 30 of Immunisation Against Infectious Disease: the Green Book. individuals who require immunisation in response to an outbreak of polio in accordance with the National polio guidelines: Local and regional services guidelines and recommendations from the local health protection team.
-Criteria for inclusion Individuals from 6 weeks to under 10 years of age who: require a primary course of immunisation against diphtheria, tetanus, pertussis, poliomyelitis, Haemophilus influenzae type b and hepatitis B (including those who do not have a complete or reliable vaccination history, see Special considerations and additional information section) have a tetanus-prone injury and primary immunisation is considered incomplete or immunisation status is not known or uncertain (see the Green Book Chapter 30) require vaccination in line with the management of cases and contacts of polio in an outbreak in accordance with the National polio guidelines: Local and regional services guidelines and recommendations from the local health protection team Criteria for exclusion 2 Individuals who have not given valid consent (or for whom a best-interests decision in accordance with the Mental Capacity Act 2005, has not been obtained).
-For further information on consent, see Chapter 2 of the Green Book).
+Clinical condition or situation to which this PGD applies Indicated for: the active immunisation of individuals from 6 weeks (routinely 8 weeks) to under 10 years of age for the prevention of diphtheria, tetanus, pertussis, poliomyelitis, Haemophilus influenzae type b and hepatitis B in accordance with the national immunisation programme and recommendations given in Chapter 15, Chapter 18, Chapter 26, and Chapter 30 of Immunisation Against Infectious Disease: the Green Book individuals who require immunisation in response to an outbreak of polio in accordance with the national polio guidelines: local and regional services guidelines and recommendations from the local health protection team.
+Criteria for inclusion Individuals from 6 weeks to under 10 years of age who: require a primary course of immunisation against diphtheria, tetanus, pertussis, poliomyelitis, Haemophilus influenzae type b and hepatitis B (including those who do not have a complete or reliable vaccination history, see special considerations and additional information section) have a tetanus-prone injury and primary immunisation is considered incomplete or immunisation status is not known or uncertain (see the Green Book Chapter 30) require vaccination in line with the management of cases and contacts of polio in an outbreak in accordance with the national polio guidelines: local and regional services guidelines and recommendations from the local health protection team Criteria for exclusion 2 Individuals for whom no valid consent has been received (or for whom a best-interests decision in accordance with the Mental Capacity Act 2005, has not been obtained).
+For further information on consent, see Chapter 2 of the Green Book.
 Several resources are available to inform consent (see written information to be given to individual, parent or carer section).
-Individuals who: are less than 6 weeks of age are aged 10 years and over have had a confirmed anaphylactic reaction to a previous dose of diphtheria, tetanus, pertussis, poliomyelitis, Haemophilus influenzae type b or hepatitis B containing vaccine, including any conjugate vaccines where diphtheria or tetanus toxoid is used in the conjugate have had a confirmed anaphylactic reaction to any component of the vaccine or residual products from the manufacturing process, including para-aminobenzoic acid, which may cause bronchospasm (see Name, strength and formulation of drug plus relevant SPC) are suffering from acute severe febrile illness.
-The presence of a minor infection is not a contraindication for immunisation Cautions including any relevant action to be taken Facilities for management of anaphylaxis should be available at all vaccination premises (see Chapter 8 of the Green Book and advice issued by the Resuscitation Council UK). (continued over page) The presence of a neurological condition is not a contraindication to immunisation but if there is evidence of current neurological deterioration, deferral of vaccination may be considered, to avoid incorrect attribution of any change in the underlying condition.
-The risk of such deferral should be
+Individuals who: • are less than 6 weeks of age • are aged 10 years and over • have had a confirmed anaphylactic reaction to a previous dose of diphtheria, tetanus, pertussis, poliomyelitis, Haemophilus influenzae type b or hepatitis B containing vaccine, including any conjugate vaccines where diphtheria or tetanus toxoid is used in the conjugate • have had a confirmed anaphylactic reaction to any component of the vaccine or residual products from the manufacturing process, including para-aminobenzoic acid, which may cause bronchospasm (see name, strength and formulation of drug plus the relevant SPC) • are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation) Cautions including any relevant action to be taken (continued over page) Facilities for management of anaphylaxis should be available at all vaccination premises (see Chapter 8 of the Green Book and advice issued by the Resuscitation Council UK).

-$^{^2}$ Exclusion under this PGD does not necessarily mean the medication is contraindicated, but it would be outside its remit and another form of authorisation will be required.
+2 Exclusion under this PGD does not necessarily mean the medication is contraindicated, but it would be outside its remit and another form of authorisation will be required.